a crime less serious than a felony

 "Scrupulous" when it's not synonymous with "meticulous" means "having ethical or moral principles"--this fits the description of the Committee of Elders, since they take extreme care to match assignments to each individual so that everyone would lead happy and productive lives that would contribute to the greater good of the community.

-far-reaching and thoroughgoing in effect especially on the nature of something
+far-reaching and thoroughgoing in effect

 The speech was much the same each year: recollection of the time of childhood and the period of preparation, the coming responsibilities of adult life, the

 profound importance of Assignment, the seriousness of training to come.